 If the vehicle must be set up across a slope, the surface can be up to 5 degrees from level but must be firm and flat where tires are located.
-If one side of the vehicle is low, extend the low side outrigger first and make sure that firm contact is made.
+If one side of the vehicle is low, extend the high side outrigger first and then low side outrigger.
+Make sure that firm contact is made.
 If full extension does not make firm contact, the outrigger pad must be blocked up.
 Always chock the wheels.
-Keep the boom on the uphill side.
 If the slope exceeds 5 degrees before setting the outriggers the tires must also be blocked and cribbed so the truck is parked at less than 5 degrees.
 If the unit has one set of outriggers do not level the truck with the outriggers.
 On units with one set of outriggers using the outriggers to level the truck does not change the slope, it reduces the truck suspension's ability to support the load and provide stability.